ptv-logistics/Leaflet.NonTiledLayer/Readme.md

 So i've added a Leaflet.NonTiledLayer which gets the imagery for the complete map viewport whenever it changes.
 Leaflet.NonTiledLayer.WMS is the implementation that makes WMS requests, similar to the TileLayer.WMS.

-You can see a demo here
+You can see a demo here:

 http://ptv-logistics.github.io/Leaflet.NonTiledLayer